sveasmart/modbusmeter/README.md

 ## Protocol

-The Meter sends HTTP POST messages to the configured tickUrl.
+The Meter sends HTTP POST messages to the configured serverUrl.
 The body is formatted like this:

 ```